skimkoh/bigdata-goodreads/README.md

 * e.g. `./launch_analytics_system.sh 4 t2-medium`
 * The Master node DNS is found in masternode_publicDNS.txt and the Slave nodes is found in datanodes_publicDNS.txt
 ## ETL Script
-run `./etl.sh` to start the transfer of data from the MySQL and MongoDB instances to HDFS for analysis.
+run `./etl.sh` to extract, transform and load the data from the MySQL and MongoDB instances to HDFS required for analysis.

 ## Run Analytics Script
+To run analytics tasks (Pearson correlation between price and average review length,  term frequency inverse document frequency metric on the review text and price summaries), run:
-`./spark_analysis.sh`
+* `./spark_analysis.sh`

 ## To view results from analytics scripts
 * `cd`